Fiat Chrysler Automobiles Invests $1 billion And Will Move Production from Mexico To Michigan

 — WSJ Business News (@WSJbusiness) January 13, 2018

 Elsewhere, the motivation behind these swift organizational and financial changes has another implication.
-As reported by the Chicago Tribune, Trump has made it clear he wants the U.S to withdraw from the North American Free Trade Agreement.
+As reported by the Chicago Tribune, Trump has made it clear that he wants the U.S to withdraw from the North American Free Trade Agreement.
 This has raised concerns about how the automotive industry will be affected by the decision.

 “The moves may prove useful to Fiat Chrysler’s cause.
 Threats by Donald Trump to withdraw the U.S. from the North American Free Trade Agreement or dramatically rework the deal have spurred warnings from the auto industry of major harm.
 The president also has said he’ll cut carmakers a break on fuel economy standards his administration is reviewing and explicitly asked them to return the favor by hiring more workers.”